14 FAM 400

 14 FAM 418.2 Annual Fiscal Year Exchange/Sale Report

-The Web nonexpendable property application (NEPA) produces the Sale/Exchange Report.
-The report must be submitted to the Chief, Property Management Branch (A/LM/PMP/PM) by October 30 of each year.
+The ILMS system will generate the Sale/Exchange Report.
+The report must be submitted to the Director, Property Management Division (A/LM/PMP/PM), by October 30 of each year.
 The data is needed by A/LM/PMP/PM officials to prepare a consolidated Agency annual Fiscal Exchange/Sale report to submit to GSA by December 30, in accordance with the requirements of 41 CFR 102-38.330.

 NOTE: The posts which have implemented the Integrated Logistics Management System Asset Management (ILMS-AM) for personal property accountability do not need to submit this report.